 While CTE programs in high-demand fields exist, the quality and outcomes of programs vary, research and awareness of best practices are limited, and leadership and professional development opportunities are uncommon.

-In response to these challenges, ECMC Foundation launched the CTE Leadership Collaborative (LC), an initiative focused on bringing together diverse perspectives and equipping CTE leaders with the tools, resources and skills needed to advance postsecondary CTE.
+In response to these challenges, ECMC Foundation launched the CTE Leadership Collaborative (LC) in 2018.
+The LC is an initiative focused on bringing together diverse perspectives and equipping CTE leaders with the tools, resources and skills needed to advance postsecondary CTE through fellowship programs.

-The LC issues competitive funding opportunities to identify targeted solutions that address specific challenges facing postsecondary CTE.
-Each LC grantee provides opportunities for the next generation of leaders from a range of disciplines and a variety of approaches—known as ECMC Foundation Fellows—dedicated to improving postsecondary CTE.
-LC grantees commit to similar branding and a common list of expectations focused on field building to create seamless opportunities for collaboration.
-This ensures the knowledge and lessons learned from the LC have the potential to be far-reaching and impact the CTE field more broadly.
+Each LC grantee provides opportunities for the next generation of leaders from a range of disciplines and a variety of approaches—known as ECMC Foundation Fellows (Fellows)—dedicated to improving postsecondary CTE.
+LC grantees commit to similar branding and a common list of activities to create seamless opportunities for collaboration and ensure greater field building beyond the fellowship.